Property Owner Search

 Property Owner Search by Asset Type

-If your focus is on a particular commercial property type, tailor your property owner search to that property type.
+If your focus is on a particular commercial property type, tailor your property owner search to that asset type and its sub-classes.

-To find apartment building owners across the U.S., refine your search by the number of apartment building units, building size, and geographic location.
+Find apartment building owners across the US, refine your search by the number of apartment building units, building size, and geographic location.

 Find Land Owners

-Target your searches by filtering for lot size, most recent land sale date, and current property debt.
+Target your searches by filtering for lot size, last sales date of land and current debt on land.